withtally/Token-Distributor-Contract-Deployer/README.md

 ```
 ### Testing

-To run the tests you can:
+To run the tests you can use:

 ```
 npx hardhat test